instaloader/instaloader/docs/codesnippets.rst

 Top X Posts of User
 -------------------

-With Instaloader, it is easy to download the few most-liked pictres of a user.
+With Instaloader, it is easy to download the few most-liked pictures of a user.

 .. literalinclude:: codesnippets/194_top_x_of_user.py